-Throughout the engagement process it was clear that people across the Royal Docks and OAPF area welcomed the idea of change.
-Feedback gathered will continue to inform the three strategies as well as feeding into the next steps of the OAPF.
+Throughout the engagement process it was clear that people throughout the Royal Docks and OAPF area were welcoming to the idea of change.
+Feedback gathered will go on to inform the three strategies as well as feed into the next steps of the OAPF.